typemill/typemill/readme.md

 ## Make Folders Writable.

- Make sure that the following folders and all their content are writable (permission 774 recursively):
+Make sure that the following folders and all their files are writable (permission 774 recursively):

 * cache
 * content